heroku/heroku-buildpack-nodejs/README.md

 ## What can I do with Yoga?

-- Specify a version of npm (engines.npm) and avoid those pre-2.0 bugs!
+- Specify a version of npm  with `engines.npm` and avoid those pre-2.0 bugs!
 - Set `BUILD_CLEAN` to control `node_modules` caching between deploys
 - Set `NPM_CONFIG_PRODUCTION` to control `devDependencies` installation
 - Get clean output on success and concise debugging info on failure - no more 20,000-line logs